Cycle to Work Scheme

 How much should I apply for?

-You can apply on the C2W application form for any amount up to £2,777.00, and this application form is located on the Cycle2Work website.
-The application ceiling has been set to this value because once the 10% discount is applied - see section below for further explanation - this translates to a value of £2,500.00 which is the maximum agreed limit for the University of Bristol scheme.
+You can apply on the Cycle2Work application form for any amount up to £3,780 (including 7.5% discount applied at salary sacrifice stage), and this application form is located on the Cycle2Work website.
+The amount you enter on the application form is the amount quoted by the bike shop.
 Please note that you are strongly advised to choose and reserve (if possible) your bike and accessories before applying.
-Then you will know exactly how much to apply for, and you can check how much you’ll be paying each month through salary sacrifice using the online calculator (remembering to include your 10% discount).
+Then you will know exactly how much to apply for, and you can check how much you’ll be paying each month through salary sacrifice using the online calculator (remembering to include your 7.5% discount).
+Please note the online calculator only works out how much you would pay over 12 months - if you intend to pay over 18 months then please divide the annual price (aka Cycle2Work price) by 18.

 Please note that once approved, your application cannot be amended.
 The value of your application must exactly match the value of the bike and equipment.
 You won’t be able to top up the amount payable with your own funds and retailers are under no obligation to offer any kind of credit if the bike etc costs less than you’ve applied for.